CARRA-Arthritis Foundation Small Grant

 This opportunity is available to support projects in development.
-New or early investigators are encouraged to apply and will be afforded special consideration.
 The research project can be a pilot, continuation of ongoing research, or other projects that move forward clinical or translational research that furthers the CARRA mission.
+New or early investigators are encouraged to apply.
 Preference will be given to research that is collaborative in nature, which leverage current CARRA network resources, and/or will further develop the CARRA network.

 - Project Summary/Abstract (300 word max)

 - Resubmission Modifications, if applicable (1 page limit) (Download template: WORD)

 - Resubmission modification is required if the applicant has previous submitted a similar project.
 Applicants should provide an explanation of what has changed from a prior application.
 Examples would include addressing budget differences or weaknesses the reviewers found in an earlier application.

 - Specific Aims (1 page limit) (Download template: WORD)

 - Research Plan (3 page limit) (Download template: WORD)

 - Project Timeline (3 page limit) (Download template: WORD)